alejopaullier96/melanoma-classification/variant_1/container/README.md

 - `config.py`: contains general configurations and hyperparameters for the training stage.
 - `Dockerfile`: Dockerfile to build the docker image.
 - `requirements.txt`: contains all necessary Python libraries which will be installed in the docker container.
+- `train_function.py`: this file contains the training loop.
+It is the core of the project.
-- `train.py`: main function.
-This function trains the model and stores the best model's artifacts/weights.
+- `train.py`: this file is intended to be run locally.
+It trains the model and stores the best model's artifacts/weights.
 It also outputs the logs from the training process.
+This function performs some data pre-processing prior to executing the training loop.
+- `train`: this is the main file run on the Docker container in AWS.
+When training is done through the `Estimator` this is the function called.
+It is very similar to `train.py` but follows the data structured of the S3 bucket needed for training.
+- `serve`: this is the function to serve the model on AWS.
 - `utils.py`: some utility functions used in the training process.

 ### Configuration